tatut/tuck/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/webjure/tuck.svg)](https://clojars.org/webjure/tuck)
 [![CircleCI](https://circleci.com/gh/tatut/tuck.svg?style=svg)](https://circleci.com/gh/tatut/tuck)

-Tuck helps you fold away those reset!s and swap!s from your UI views.

-Tuck is a minimalistic helper library for UI folding in Reagent.
+Tuck is a micro framework for building Reagent apps that have a clean separation of view code and event processing code.
+View components in tuck are just pure functions without any magic.

 Tuck defines a protocol for events and how they are processed and provides a simple way to send events from UI code to be processed.

 Tuck can be used at any level (not just at the app root): simply pass tuck a reagent atom and a component.